Need help with your closing costs?

 How to apply for closing cost assistance

-- Research: Start by researching the different closing cost assistance programs available in your area.
+1. Research: Start by researching first-time home buyer closing cost assistance programs available in your area.
 This includes federal, state, local, and nonprofit programs.
-Determine which ones you might qualify for based on your income, credit score, and other factors.
+Determine if you meet the qualifying requirements, which often include income limits and the property being owner-occupied.

 The best time to apply for help with closing costs is as soon as you start thinking about buying a home.
 It’s best to start early because the process can take a while.